samiraghayevv/Predictions_ST10010ZC11_vintage/README.md

 3. Volve ST10010ZC11 vintage - training and predictions

 Objective: to make predictions using the new dataset as input obtained in the second notebook

+3. Volve 2008 2011 partial seismic difference

+Objective: In this notebook the purpose is to discover the data discrepancy that causes predictions when using ST10010ZC11 vintage to be different in terms of the predictions ranges.